-Our supply chains include the manufacture, distribution, marketing and sales of our products.
+Our supply chains include the manufacture, distribution and packaging of our products.
 Our sister company, Carlsberg Supply Company AG (CSC), is responsible for global planning, procurement, production and logistics in the Carlsberg Group.
-We also procure goods and supplies directly from suppliers.
+We also procure goods and supplies directly from suppliers and have an 'in-house' logistics operation and depot network.